 - DRIcore uses OSB (oriented strand board) panels.
 OSB is generally not great for a floor covering itself, but due to its appearance and moisture swelling, it is a great option for subflooring.

 At the end of the day, it’s your choice.
 You can decide whether you want affordability or ease of convenience on your side.
-Both of these options are equally durable, functional, and long-lasting.
+Both of the options we suggested are equally durable, functional, and long-lasting.

 All in all, installing a subfloor in your finished basement floor is a good idea.
-It will seal and protect your basement against intruding moisture!
+It will seal and protect your basement against intruding moisture for years to come.